-- 4.2.4 The ACD is under no obligation to account to the Depositary or the shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.
+- 4.2.4 The ACD is under no obligation to account to the Depositary or the Shareholders for any profit it makes on the issue or re-issue of Shares or cancellation of Shares which it has redeemed.
 The fees to which the ACD is entitled are set out in Sections 31 and 32.
+Copies of the ACD Agreement are available to Shareholders upon request. - 4.2.5 Shareholders have no direct contractual rights against the ACD; any action taken against the ACD under the ACD Agreement where the Company has suffered loss must be taken by the Company itself.

-Copies of the ACD Agreement are available to shareholders upon request. - 4.2.5 The main business activities of the ACD are (i) acting as an authorised corporate director; (ii) acting as authorised fund manager and (iii) fund administration. - 4.2.6 The directors of the ACD are listed in Appendix 7.
-None of them have any significant business activities not connected with the business of the ACD. - 4.2.7 The ACD holds professional indemnity insurance to cover its professional liability risks (as set out in Article 12 of the AIFMD Level 2 Regulation), has appropriate professional indemnity insurance in place and maintains an amount of own funds sufficient to meet the PII Requirements in accordance with Article 15 of the AIFMD Level 2 Regulation (professional indemnity insurance).
+- 4.2.6 The main business activities of the ACD are (i) acting as an authorised corporate director and AIFM; (ii) acting as authorised fund manager and (iii) fund administration. - 4.2.7 The directors of the ACD are listed in Appendix 7.
+None of them have any significant business activities not connected with the business of the ACD. - 4.2.8 The ACD holds professional indemnity insurance to cover its professional liability risks (as set out in Article 12 of the AIFMD Level 2 Regulation), has appropriate professional indemnity insurance in place and maintains an amount of own funds sufficient to meet the PII Requirements in accordance with Article 15 of the AIFMD Level 2 Regulation (professional indemnity insurance).
 The ACD has internal operational risk policies in procedures in place to identify, measure, manage and monitor appropriately operational risks including professional liability risks to which the ACD is or could be reasonably exposed in accordance with the requirements of Article 13 of the AIFMD Level 2 Regulation.
-The operational risk management activities are performed independently by the Risk Oversight function.

-5 The Depositary
+The operational risk management activities are performed independently by the Risk Oversight function. - 5 The Depositary